halee9/vsa/unity-client/README.md

 ## 📦 Installation

-1. Copy only the `ServerVoiceCommandHandler.cs` script from the `Scripts` folder into your Unity project's `Assets` folder.
+1. Copy only the `ServerVoiceCommandHandler.cs` script from the `Scripts` folder into your Unity project's `Assets/Bublisher/3D Stylized Animated Dogs Kit/Scripts` folder.

 ## 🎮 Usage